MEET THE FRONTIER STAFF

 580-747-0233 - firstname.lastname@example.org

-Stewart was born in Lake Charles, La. and soon moved with his family to Oklahoma City where his mother and father worked.
-Stewart has always been involved in the Rodeo industry with his father being and IPRA World Champion Bareback Rider and thereafter a managing staff member for the association.
-Shortly after high school, Stewart became acquainted with Nelson and has been with Nelson for over 20 years.
+Heath was born in Lake Charles, Louisiana and soon moved with his family to Collinsville, Oklahoma where his mother and father worked.
+Heath has always been involved in the Rodeo industry with his father being an IPRA World Champion Bareback Rider and a managing staff member for the association.

-Stewart also handles all negotiations for event contracts.
-Heath can be contacted at
+Heath handles all negotiations for event contracts.
+Contact him at email@example.com.

 Don Gay - General Manager